FlyableDev/FlyableDoc/docs/faq.md

 ### What is Flyable?

-Flyable is a compiler and an IDE packaged with APIs for convenient Python development projects on the back-end and the front-end.
+Flyable is a compiler and an IDE packaged with APIs for convenient Python development projects on the back-end.
 Flyable makes your Python code up to 70x faster while using 80% less memory.
-Flyable generates executable files that can run on Windows at a high speed as well as WebAssembly instructions that enable your apps to run in a browser.
+Flyable generates executable files that can run on Windows, Linux and Mac at a high speed as well as WebAssembly instructions that enable your apps to run in a browser.

 ### How can Flyable be useful for me / Why should I use Flyable?